babbatem/motor_skills/README.md

 controllers and environments!

 # installation
 1. install mujoco and mujoco_py using these [instructions](https://github.com/openai/mujoco-py).
-Note that we have a lab license and I will email you the access key.
+Note that we have a lab license.
-2. python setup.py install
+2. python setup.py install (to get imports right; optionally add to pythonpath)

-# usage
-see door_test.py for minimal example; see motor_skills/core/mj_control.py for implementation of pd controller, to start.

-# TODOs
-1. add touch sensors to fingertips and read from them (maybe also FT sensor at wrist)
-2. turn into gym environment (add reward function, properly inherit from gym.Env)
-3. integrate learning algorithm and neural net (likely from DAPG/mjrl)
-4. iterate on architecture until we're happy
-5. wrap ROS around the learned controller(s)
-6. wrap CIP representation around controller(s)

-Skills we want to manually code:
-1. free space motion (moveit)
-2. grasping  (given poses from GPD, close the gripper)

-Skills we want to learn:
-1. door opening
-2. door closing
-3. ??
+3. pip install -r reqs.txt
+4. TODO: ompl installation instructions.
+At the moment the motion planner isn't plugged in.

+The gym env inheritance structure is wack.
+Here's a sketch, in the event that you need to dig into that code.

+                MjJacoDoor
+                     |
+              MjJacoDoorCIPBase
+                /           \
+               /             \
+MjJacoDoorImpedanceCIP      MjJacoDoorImpedanceNaive

+See ```motor_skills/envs``` for gym environments.
+See ```motor_skills/cip``` for abstract classes, particular implementations, VICES controller.
+See ```motor_skills/core``` for control bits, e.g. PD control, operational space stuff.

+Perhaps the classifier (bandit!) should live in ```cip```.